 Botanical: Ocimum basilicum

-Basil is happiest cozied up with protection from high winds but it can take the sun full on, but forget frost, basil can’t stand the cold.
-Basil is a tender annual.
+It is happiest cozied up with protection from high winds but it can take the sun full on, but forget frost, basil can’t stand the cold; it is a tender annual.
 While, like most herbs it better used fresh from the garden, it maintains good color and value when dried.
 Dry the leaves whole (on the stem if you can) and only crush it when you need to use it.
 Freezing is good too, but the leaves will maintain better with a painting of olive oil.
 If you use it for pesto (along with parsley, yum!) that freezes well too.

-Sweet Genovese basil often shows up in Italian cooking and pesto.
+Sweet Genovese often shows up in Italian cooking and pesto.
 Lemon basil is widely used in Southeast Asia.
 Called kemangi, it is a common ingredient in sambals, Indonesian chili-based condiments.
+The most common cooking basil (Genovese), boasts numerous health benefits because of it’s high levels of antioxidants, magnesium and vitamins.

 The leaves can be stored in oil to make a flavorful infused oil (add salt to reduce bacteria) or use it an herbal vinegar.